By Dan Howdle | Thursday, February 13th 2020

 BT TV offers a convenient way to bolt a TV service onto a BT broadband package.
 It is not available as a standalone TV service, but does offer several benefits for anyone happy to sign up to both.
-Fine.
-So is it actually any good then?
+But is it actually any good?

 |Can bundle with broadband?||Required|

 BT’s TV offering has its foundation in the Freeview channels.
 From there, you can add on various extras at each package level, from Kids to Sky Sports and Sky Cinema.
 For an in-depth review of each BT bundle, visit our guide on BT channels .
 If you just want to take a quick look, you can use the tool below.